pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 **Congratulations, you've packaged and distributed a Python project!**
 ✨ 🍰 ✨

+Keep in mind that this tutorial showed you how to upload your package to Test PyPI and Test PyPI is ephemeral.
+It's not unusual for packages and accounts to be deleted occasionally.
 If you want to upload your package to the real Python Package Index you can do it by registering an account on https://pypi.org and following the same instructions above but omitting the ``--repository-url`` argument to ``twine`` and the ``--index-url`` argument to ``pip``.
-Note that Test PyPI is emphermal and it's not unusual for packages and accounts to be deleted occasionally.

 At this point if you want to read more on packaging Python libraries here are some things you can do: